mongodb-industry-solutions/Credit_score/README.md

 # GenAI Credit Scoring Demo

-Credit scoring, has always faced persistent challenges, from biases and discrimination to limitations in adapting to evolving economic landscapes.
+Credit scoring has always faced persistent challenges, from biases and discrimination to limitations in adapting to evolving economic landscapes.
 The conventional reliance on historical credit data, often leading to biased outcomes.
 This prompted a paradigm shift towards leveraging artificial intelligence (AI).
-In this repo we are using a we use a Machine learning allgorithm to create a customer/user banking profile by combining relevant data points.
-Bellow you can see the architectural diagram of the data processing pipeline for the predicting probability of delinquency and credit scoring.
+In this repository we are using a Machine learning algorithm to create a customer/user banking profile by combining relevant data points.
+Below you can see the architectural diagram of the data processing pipeline for the predicting probability of delinquency and credit scoring.

 ![image](./MLarch.png)
 > [!Note]